blu/tinl/README.md

 `/ arg1 arg2 {..}` -- compute arg1 / arg2 / .. / argN; promote `int` args to `float` if at least one arg is `float`
 `ifzero arg1 arg2 arg3` -- if arg1 is zero, compute arg2, otherwise compute arg3
 `ifneg arg1 arg2 arg3` -- if arg1 is negative, compute arg2, otherwise compute arg3
 `print arg` -- print arg and return arg; exert side-effect
+`readi32`, `readf32` -- read a scalar of the respective type from stdin

 Interpreter considerations
 --------------------------